 License Effective Period

-All licenses issued by the office generally expire in 60 days, starting the day after the license is issued.
+All licenses issued by the office expire in 60 days, starting the day after the license is issued.
 The license must be obtained at least one day before the marriage ceremony.
-However, the 60-day expiration time frame has been suspended by Executive Order of the Governor for any licenses that expired between March 9th to the end of the the Gubernatorial Disaster Proclamation extension periods.

 Marriage by a Judge

-Judges are conducting all marriage ceremonies for couples with a valid license using the Zoom video conferencing program only.
+Couples with a valid license have the option of a judge performing the ceremony in-person or using the Zoom video conferencing program.
 A $10 fee applies for ceremonies performed by a judge.
 Ceremonies are to be scheduled in advance by calling the Circuit Clerk’s Civil Division at 309-672-6984.
 A marriage license must be obtained at least one day before the Judge performs the ceremony.
+Visit the 10th Judicial Circuit's webpage to find out more.

 In order to speed up the application process, you may submit your application online prior to coming to our office.
 It will need to be completed in our office if not completed online.